Atlético-MG agrees to hire Antonio Mohamed to be new coach | athletic-mg

 Turco Mohamed faced Atlético in Libertadores 2013 – Photo: Disclosure

 At the age of 51, idolized by Huracán (where he was a player, coach and wants to be president), Mohamed even played for Boca Juniors, even making a career in Mexico.
-There, he went through numerous teams and titles: 2012 Apertura with the Xolos, 2014 with América, and 2019 with Monterrey.
+There, he played for numerous teams and titles: 2012 Apertura with the Xolos, 2014 with América, and 2019 with Monterrey.
 In addition to two Mexico Cups for Monterrry in 2017 and 2019

 For the Rayados, he was still the commander of the team that took third place in the 2019 Club World Cup, eliminated by Liverpool, who would be champions against Flamengo.
 Mohamed spent a year without coaching any team.
 Occasionally, he was called to take over teams from Mexico (Cruz Azul, Tijuana, Monterrey himself), or return to Argentina.
 He was even linked to MLS clubs.

 Atlético advanced in the search for the “Turco” at the beginning of the week.
 The name of the coach heated up behind the scenes after the Galo summit meeting on Tuesday.
 Mohamed does not yet have a date to arrive in Belo Horizonte, but he will be present at the beginning of the pre-season, which starts on January 17.
-He will face the first decision on February 20, in the Supercopa do Brasil dispute.
+He will have the first decision in front of him on February 20, in the Supercopa do Brasil dispute.

 He will be the successor of Cuca, who requested termination of the contract shortly after Christmas 2021, citing private problems.
 With no coach, Atlético first took aim at Jorge Jesus, who had been sacked by Benfica.
 However, JJ asked for a deadline.
 Time passed, Galo tried Carlos Carvalhal (Braga) and Eduardo Berizzo (free), without success.
 Then came Mohamed and the Portuguese Luis Castro (Al Duhail).
 Best for “El Turco”.